YoonJae00/yoonjae00/README.md

 </p>
 <p>
   Hello I am a new developer specializing in machine learning.<br/>
-  We are working on it based on Python DJango.<br/><br/>
-  I enjoy squash, Baduk and computer game. <br/>
   My goal is to develop services that will make life easier.. ✨ <br/><br/>
 </p>